DeannaWarren/jubilant-fortnight/_posts/2016-08-08-6-books-every-marketer-should-read.md

 As marketers, salespeople, and entrepreneurs, it’s important to continually educate ourselves.
 There is so much information out there: podcasts, webinars, blogs, newspapers, email newsletters, training programs… With our schedules already full, it can be tempting to ignore one of the greatest resources available: books.

-As a bibliophile, (I’ve read 20+ books in the past year) I think reading is worthwhile because of the knowledge you can gain that otherwise isn’t available.
+As a bibliophile (I’ve read 20+ books in the past year), I think reading is worthwhile because of the knowledge you can gain that otherwise isn’t available.
 Stories expand your imagination, and challenging ideas change your perspective on the world.

 In other words, if you don’t take time every day to read 10 pages, or listen to 15 minutes of an audiobook, you’re missing out.
 Here are 6 classic books that have helped me become a better marketer and copywriter over the past year: